Executive Order 13672: Reactions

 In response, Roman Catholic officials expressed contrasting views.
 The chairs of two committees of the United States Conference of Catholic Bishops said in a joint statement:

 They objected in particular to the order's inclusion of gender identity, which they said "is predicated on the false idea that 'gender' is nothing more than a social construct or psychological reality that can be chosen at variance from one's biological sex."
 They said its implementation would:

 Father Larry Snyder, president of Catholic Charities USA, said that the executive order "upholds already existing religious exemptions that will allow us to maintain fidelity to our deeply held religious beliefs."
 He issued a statement that said:

 Michael Galligan-Stierle, president of the Association of Catholic Colleges and Universities (ACCU) issued a statement that said his organization:

 Douglas Laycock, a professor of law and religious studies at the University of Virginia, noted that the order maintained pre-existing protections for religious organizations:

 Jenny Yang, vice president of advocacy and policy for World Relief, which works under federal grants rather than contracts, said she was pleased that the order was limited, but worried that it might be extended in the future:

 Commenting on behalf of the Family Research Council (FRC), Peter Sprigg called the order and example of "rule by decree" and said:

 FRC President Tony Perkins echoed Spriggs' language but emphasized the issue of gender identity.
 He wrote that the executive order required:

 Robert Jeffress, pastor of the First Baptist Church of Dallas, told Todd Starnes of Fox News that:

 Starnes concluded a column that discussed the executive order with "The Obama administration seems hell-bent on forcing Christians to assimilate to the militant LGBT agenda.
 Resistance is futile."

 Andrea Lafferty of the Traditional Values Coalition wrote to supporters that Obama:

 Few Republican members of Congress commented on the President's action.
 House Speaker John Boehner, when asked if he had a reaction, said: "Nope.
 The president signs a lot of executive orders."
 Questioned again, he said: "Listen, the president is going to make his decisions.
 He can."

-A spokesman for Exxon Mobil, a large-scale government contractor that has long refused to add sexual orientation and gender identity protection to its corporate personnel policies, announced on July 22 that it planned to comply with the executive order.
-Dell Inc. issued a statement supporting the president's action.
+A spokesman for ExxonMobil, a large-scale government contractor that had long refused to add sexual orientation and gender identity protection to its corporate personnel policies, announced on July 22 that it planned to comply with the executive order.
+Dell issued a statement supporting the president's action.